briatte/ida/data/README.md

 | `data/gc.ukmps.nodes.txt`   | Greene and Cunningham's Twitter network data on UK MPs, c.
 2012    | 11.3 |

 | `wdi.births.2005.txt`       | World Bank fertility rates and GDP/capita for 2005 | 7.0 |
-(*) these files were preprocessed and are self-contained to the course.

 Unassigned for now: